gokulm/BoltOn/docs/index.md

 TightenBolts()
 --------------
-This extension method scans all the `IBootstrapperPostRegistrationTask` in the assemblies collection formed by BoltOn() and executes them.
+This extension method scans all the `IPostRegistrationTask` in the assemblies collection formed by BoltOn() and executes them.

-To run any task that involves resolving dependencies, like seeding data using any of the registered DbContexts, implement `IBootstrapperPostRegistrationTask`.
+To run any task that involves resolving dependencies, like seeding data using any of the registered DbContexts, implement `IPostRegistrationTask`.

 Example:

-    public class CustomPostRegistrationTask : IBootstrapperPostRegistrationTask
+    public class CustomPostRegistrationTask : IPostRegistrationTask
     {
         public void Run(PostRegistrationTaskContext context)
         {